Minutes

 Residents Forum:

-New Residents: Martha and Matt Johnson from Olympus Way introduced themselves and were welcomed.
+New Residents: Al and Karen Jarr from Corinth Court introduced themselves and were welcomed.

 Comments /Questions from Residents: none at this time.

-Roll Call: Cathie introduced the Board members and Terry took roll call.
+Roll Call: Cathie introduced the Board members; roll call was dispensed since all members were introduced.
 All present or absent as indicated above.

-Minutes: Cathie reported that minutes of Open Board Meetings 5/19/22,9/15/22 and 11/18/21 were approved at previous Board Work Sessions and are available in the binder at the Clubhouse and on the website.
+Minutes: Cathie reported that minutes of Open Board Meetings from 2023 were approved at previous Board Work Sessions and are available in the binder at the Library and on the website.

-President’s Report: Cathie commended all the committees for working together for a common goal.
+President’s Report: Cathie commended all the committees for working together for a common goal and thanked the Board members for their dedication.

 Old Business: No Old Business